Alexander Tzonis: Biography

-Alexander Tzonis was born in Athens where he attended The Athens College.
-His grandfather, Alexandros Tzonis, (1877-1951) architect, graduated from the Mimar Sinan Fine Arts University in Istanbul in 1901 and practiced in Thessaloniki during the Interwar period.
+Alexander Tzonis was born in Athens where he attended Athens College.
+His grandfather, Alexandros Tzonis, (1877–1951) architect, graduated from the Mimar Sinan Fine Arts University in Istanbul in 1901 and practiced in Thessaloniki during the Interwar period.
 His parents studied in Athens, Graz, and Vienna and were research associates at the Vivarium, Vienna (Prater) under Hans Leo Przibram and at the Kaiser-Wilhelm-Gesellschaft zur Förderung der Wissenschaften, Berlin under Max Hartmann.
 Between 1941 and 1945 his father, Konstantinos Tzonis, was professor of biology at the Aristotle University of Thessaloniki and his mother, Hariklia Xanthopoulos, the first female chemical engineer in Greece, were both active in politics and in the Greek Resistance.

 Education

-Tzonis studied architecture at the National Technical University of Athens (1956 -1961).
-Between 1955 and 1956, he was instructed privately in painting by Spyros Papaloukas.
-His architecture archive is deposited in the Metropolitan Organization of Museums of Visual Arts of Thessaloniki and by Dimitris Pikionis, by then retired from active teaching at the Athens Polytechnic.
-During his studies in the Polytechnic (1956- 1961), Tzonis worked in parallel as a stage designer in the theatre and cinema, (as art director of Jules Dassin-directed film, ‘’Never on Sunday’’, 1960) and assisted the painter and stage designer Yannis Tsarouchis.
+Tzonis studied architecture at the National Technical University of Athens (1956–1961).
+Between 1955 and 1956, he was instructed privately in painting by Spyros Papaloukas. and by Dimitris Pikionis, by then retired from active teaching at Athens Polytechnic.
+During his studies in the Polytechnic (1956-61), Tzonis worked in parallel as a stage designer in the theatre and cinema, (as art director of Jules Dassin-directed film, Never on Sunday, 1960) and assisted the painter and stage designer Yannis Tsarouchis.

 In 1961, he moved to the United States as a Fulbright and Ford Fellow, where he pursued his studies at Yale University, briefly at the Drama School, and soon after in the School of Art and Architecture under Paul Rudolph, Shadrach Woods, Robert Venturi, and Serge Chermayeff.